 - Choose eye creams containing niacinamide and face creams that stimulate collagen production

-- Eye serums are packed with potent ingredients which are safe for delicate skin around eyes
+- Eye serums are packed with potent ingredients which are safe for the delicate skin around eyes

 - Mild chemical peels can improve the collagen production and decrease pigmentation around the eyes